google/earthenterprise/docs/geedocs/docsrc/answer/geeServerAdmin/addCustomSearchServices.rst

       Python search application using WSGI, then registering the new search plug-in so that it can be added as you publish databases.

-      .. rubric:: To implement your custom search plug-in:
+      .. rubric:: To implement a custom search plug-in:

       #.
 Create your search application, using the WSGI framework.
 See
-         the :doc:`ExampleSearch Python module <../geeServerAdmin/exampleSearchPluginSample>`
+         the :doc:`Example Search Python module <../geeServerAdmin/exampleSearchPluginSample>`
          for example code.
       #.
 Locate your search plug-in, for example ``custom_search.py``,
          in the ``/opt/google/gehttpd/wsgi-bin/search/plugin/``